ten tips to hold onto your warm leads

 10. Streamline your sales process

 The more complex your sales process, the more likely a lead will go cold.
-Time kills deals, so making your sales process easy and straightforward can improve your win rate.
+Time kills deals, so making your sales process easy and straightforward can improve your win rate for you and your sales reps.

 “We have streamlined our sales process so that working with us is easy,” says Carley Congdon at Team Building.
 “We encourage our Client Advisors to remove the “fluff” in their communications and set clear next steps for our clients.
 This allows our customers to quickly get the information they need with minimal effort on their end, meaning that they are more likely to respond to us throughout the sales process.”